5 reasons why social media is your best vegan travel companion

 Finding ourselves compulsively checking Facebook in case something interesting had happened only to find it hadn’t (repeat this cycle several times a day)?
 That was us too.

 But now we are travelling full time, social media has a whole new place in our lives and our hearts, in fact, it’s turned into an awesome vegan travel resource and we’re now best friends with it.

 Wanna know why?
 Here’s our 5 reasons why social media is your best vegan travel companion.

-1) We’ve met more cool vegans through social media since we started travelling than we ever have before.
+1) We’ve met so many cool vegans through social media since we started travelling

 Facebook, Twitter and Instagram (our 3 social media favs) are full of vegans who love to talk about food and travel as much as we do.
 No longer do our excited posts about a new vegan food we’ve found get greeted with (at best) total indifference/bewilderment or (at worst) comments about eating steak.